 The morbidity of the population of the cardiovascular system is one of the most significant problems.
 For many years they have been the leading cause of death in many economically developed countries.
-Among cardiovascular diseases, the most common are coronary heart disease (CHD), hypertension (HTN), and vascular lesions of the brain.
+Among cardiovascular diseases, the most common are coronary heart disease, hypertension, and vascular lesions of the brain.
 Cardiovascular morbidity (CVD) is characterized by high mortality.
-Among the causes of mortality, it ranks 1st worldwide (52- 55% of all deaths): IHD is 120-130 cases, hypertension is 50-65 per 1000 population.
+Among the causes of mortality, it ranks 1st worldwide (52-55% of all deaths): IHD is 120-130 cases, hypertension is 50-65 per 1000 population.
 In total, in economically developed countries, CVD averages 230-250 per 1000 population, affecting every 4 people [1].
 This pathology is characterized by its high prevalence, incidence of complications, high level of disability and mortality among working-age society.
 As a result, financial losses associated with heart and vascular diseases continue to increase, as well as the costs of providing various types of medical care.
 The main risk factors for cardiovascular disease are poor diet, lack of physical activity, tobacco and alcohol use.
 An important phenomenon that is causing concern to the medical community is not only the continuing upward trend in incidence, but also the spread among a population that was previously less susceptible to the development of this pathology.
 This circumstance dictates the need to take into account CVD risk factors [2].
-According to WHO experts, negative dynamics of population health indicators have been recorded even in countries with a high standard of living: there is an increase in oncological and endocrine pathologies, and an increase in the prevalence of diseases of the cardiovascular system.
-An even higher increase in pathologies of these systems is observed in the population living in environmentally unfavorable regions [2].
+In order to radically increase the role of those directly working with the population in the primary level of the healthcare system, improve the quality of cardiac and cardiac surgery services provided to the population, expand work on prevention, early detection and effective treatment of cardiovascular diseases in the regions, create favorable conditions for patients, as well as prevention cardiovascular diseases, the Resolution of the President of the Republic of Uzbekistan was adopted, from 01/26/2022 No.